ngctramnl/TechnologyAdoption/README.md

+# About Dataset
+- Collected from a survey primarily conducted in India
+- Survey data was collected to measure technology usage patterns, perceived benefits, perceived risks, perceived barriers, likeliness to adopt, likeliness to recommend, etc.

 # Deliverables
 The goals are to identify factors influencing technology adoptions and recommendation behaviours among consumer households.
 The deliverables are to help IT product developers strategically design and position IT solutions.